-A recent study performed at Hospital for Special Surgery revealed that injuries to the hip joint represent nearly 10% of all injuries in the NFL.
+An HSS study revealed that injuries to the hip joint represent nearly 10% of all injuries in the NFL.
 Although most of these injuries are muscle strains around the hip, other causes include damage inside the hip joint.
-One such injury is femoroacetabular impingement, or FAI.
+One such injury is femoroacetabular impingement (FAI).
 Femoroacetabular impingement is not just found in professional athletes; many recreational athletes are also affected.

-The hip joint is a “ball and socket” joint.
-The femoral head is a round “ball” that fits into the “socket,” also known as the acetabulum.
-The femoral head is held in the socket by the architecture of the bones and strong ligaments that surround the joint.
+The hip joint is a ball-and-socket joint.
+The femoral head (ball) fits into the acetabulum (socket), and is held in place by the architecture of the bones and strong ligaments that surround the joint.

 Around the edge of the socket, a soft cartilaginous ring called the labrum provides additional stability.
 The joint is also lined by a capsule and synovium, which provides lubrication.
 Both the ball and socket are covered with a layer of smooth cartilage that acts to cushion the joint.

-FAI is a condition where the femoral head, acetabulum, or both do not fit normally in place due to an alteration in the shape of the femoral head or rim of the acetabulum.
+FAI is a condition where the femoral head, acetabulum or both do not fit together normally because of an incorrect curvature in one or both of these body parts.
 The result is increased friction during hip movements that may damage the hip joint.

 Patients who present with symptoms of FAI often complain of pain in the groin after prolonged sitting or walking.
 Many athletes often describe pain in the groin with deep flexion or rotation of the hip during activity.
 The pain can be described as a dull ache or a sharp sensation.
 Occasionally, a popping or clicking in the front of the hip is described.
 Pain can also be felt along the side of the thigh and in the buttocks.
 It is important to rule out other causes of hip pain such as the low back or abdomen.